HexdDesign/i3-Theme-Switcher/README.md

 ## ── ✦ .
 Arch i3 Theme Switcher . ✦ ──

+Switch themes on i3 with this stunning collection of different high quality themes to choose from.

 ### ꩜ Dots by Dizzy ₊˚ʚ ᗢ₊˚✧ ﾟ.

 >[!WARNING]